How is Norethisterone used in different ways?

 How does it work?

-The progestogen only pill containing norethisterone works by thickening the cervical fluid which can prevent sperm from entering your uterus, and by thinning the lining of your uterus preventing a fertilised egg from implanting.
-When used in the combined pill alongside oestrogen they also prevent ovulation.
+The progestogen-only pill containing norethisterone works by thickening the cervical fluid which can prevent sperm from entering your uterus, and by thinning the lining of your uterus preventing a fertilised egg from implanting.
+When used alongside oestrogen in the combined pill, it also prevent ovulation.

 Combined Pill